aikithoughts/dave-markdoc-blog/pages/articles/axelar-rewrite.md

 ) external payable;
 ```

-### Custom Tokens
+### Creating interchain tokens

-If you want more features than the {% glossaryterm term="standardized token" /%} provides, create a {% glossaryterm term="custom token" /%}.
-A custom token might be the right solution if you want to:
+If you want your tokens to include more features than the {% glossaryterm term="standardized token" /%} provides, create a {% glossaryterm term="custom token" /%}.
+Examples of when to use a custom token include:

 * Customize minting policies
 * Ensure ownership or control of the token by a DAO